stackhpc/a-universe-from-nothing/README.rst

 Usage
 =====

-There are three parts to this guide:
+There are four parts to this guide:

+* `Preparation`_
 * `Deploying a Seed`_
 * `A Universe from a Seed`_
 * `Next Steps`_

+*Preparation* has instructions to prepare the seed hypervisor for the exercise, and fetching the necessary source code.

 *Deploying a Seed* includes all instructions necessary to download and install the Kayobe prerequisites on a plain CentOS 7 cloud image, including